integratop/gitlab-org-charts-mirror/doc/charts/globals.md

 - `global.antiAffinity` can take two values:
   - `soft`: Define a `preferredDuringSchedulingIgnoredDuringExecution` anti-affinity where the Kubernetes scheduler will try to enforce the rule but will not guarantee the result.
   - `hard`: Defined a `requiredDuringSchedulingIgnoredDuringExecution` anti-affinity where the rule _must_ be met for a pod to be scheduled onto a node.
 - `global.affinity.podAntiAffinity.topologyKey` define a node attribute used two divide them into logical zone.
-Most common `topologyKey` values are :
+Most common `topologyKey` values are:
   - `kubernetes.io/hostname`
   - `topology.kubernetes.io/zone`
   - `topology.kubernetes.io/region`